Leonamquintao/Typescript-Concepts/Types.md

 Code we add to tell Typescript what type of value a variable will refer to.
 We developers tell Typescript the type.

+##### when to use:

+1. when a function returns the 'any' type and we need to clarify the value;
+2. when we declare a variable on one line then initialize it later;
+3. When we want a variable to have a type that con't be inferred;

 ### Type Inference